What to expect during your emergency room visit

 - Wait times may change without notice.

-We know the wait can be frustrating and appreciate your patience.
-Many things can affect wait times:
+- Many things can affect wait times:

 - Another child’s condition may change and require immediate attention.